Ways to support us

 Untitled

-Untitled (1951) was one of the seminal works in Joan Mitchell's first solo exhibition at The New Gallery in New York City in 1952.
-Paul Brach's review announced, "The debut of this young painter marks the appearance of a new personality in abstract painting.
+One of Mitchell's earliest abstract works, Untitled (1951) was painted soon after she had been welcomed into the group of hard-drinking artists and poets who gathered regularly at New York's now legendary Cedar Tavern.
+Drawing on the work of Willem de Kooning, Arshile Gorky and Franz Kline, the painting was the flagship work in Mitchell's first solo exhibition at The New Gallery in New York City in 1952.
+Painter Paul Brach's review announced, "The debut of this young painter marks the appearance of a new personality in abstract painting.
 Miss Mitchell's huge canvases are post-Cubist in their precise articulation of spatial intervals, yet they remain close in spirit to American Abstract Expressionism in their explosive impact."

-Oil on canvas.
-Dimensions: 72 x 78 inches. © Estate of Joan Mitchell, Courtesy of the Joan Mitchell Foundation - Estate of Joan Mitchell
+Oil on canvas - © Estate of Joan Mitchell, Courtesy of the Joan Mitchell Foundation - Estate of Joan Mitchell

 City Landscape (1955)